Sparse Max-Affine Regression: Introduction

 through a max-affine function $f: \mathbb{R}^d \to \mathbb{R}$ given by

-where $\bm \theta^\star \in \mathbb{R}^{k(d+1)}$ collects all ground-truth parameters $\{(\bm a_j^\star,b_j^\star)\}_{j=1}^k \subset \mathbb{R}^d \times \mathbb{R}$.
+where $\mb \theta^\star \in \mathbb{R}^{k(d+1)}$ collects all ground-truth parameters $\{(\mb a_j^\star,b_j^\star)\}_{j=1}^k \subset \mathbb{R}^d \times \mathbb{R}$.
 The max-affine structure in \eqref{eq:classconf} induces a class of convex piecewise linear functions.
 The set of max-affine functions provides an efficient approximation of a class of smooth convex functions \citep{balazs2015near}.
 It is also considered a special instance of tropical algebra \citep{maragos2021tropical}.
-Furthermore, we assume that only up to $s$ variables in $\bm x$ contribute to the evaluation of each linear model in \eqref{eq:classconf}, i.e.
+Furthermore, we assume that only up to $s$ variables in $\mb x$ contribute to the evaluation of each linear model in \eqref{eq:classconf}, i.e.

 where $\mathrm{supp}(\cdot)$ denotes the index set for non-zero entries of the input vector.
-We refer to the estimation of the ground-truth parameters in $\bm \theta^\star$ from noisy samples $\{(\bm x_i, y_i)\}_{i=1}^n$ under the sparsity constraint in \eqref{eq:ind_sparsity} as \textit{sparse max-affine regression}.
+We denote such models as \textit{sparse max-affine}.
+We refer to the estimation of the ground-truth parameters in $\mb \theta^\star$ from noisy samples $\{(\mb x_i, y_i)\}_{i=1}^n$ under the sparsity constraint in \eqref{eq:ind_sparsity} as \textit{sparse max-affine regression}.
 This is equivalent to convex piecewise linear regression with variable selection.
 The estimation procedure naturally implements variable selection as the support of the estimate identifies the active covariate variables.

-The max-affine model in \eqref{eq:classconf} proved useful in various applications such as computer vision and circuit design \citep{magnani2009convex}.
-The target variable in these applications often has a non-linear dependence on a subset of the covariates.
-In high dimensional settings, i.e. the number of covariates is large, identifying the set of active covariates can significantly improve the generalization performance and the interpretability of the learned model \citep{wasserman2009high}.

-We illustrate these aspects over data fitting to an exponential polynomial, which extends the polynomial model so that the exponents are not necessarily integers.
-For example, in labor economics \citep[Eq.
-15]{zhao2016distributed}, the Gross Domestic Product (GDP), $G \in \mathbb R$, is written as a multivariate exponential polynomial